A model-driven loop that observes, reasons, chooses actions, uses tools, and evaluates progress toward a goal. See agents and agent systems.

 OpenClaw

 A local-first personal AI assistant project with a Gateway, many channels, skills, toolsets, routing, and sandbox options according to its public README.
-See the persistent-platform stretch goal.
+It is an early-stage open-source project rather than a mainstream default.
+See the persistent assistant platform lab.

 Orchestration